Norman MacCaig: Life

 Norman Alexander MacCaig was born at 15 East London Street, Edinburgh, to Robert McCaig (1880–1950?), a chemist from Dumfriesshire, and Joan née MacLeod (1879–1959), from Scalpay in the Outer Hebrides.
 He was their fourth child and only son.
-He attended the Royal High School and in 1928 went to the University of Edinburgh, graduating in 1932 with a degree in classics.
+He attended the Royal High School and in 1928 went to the University of Edinburgh, graduating in 1932 with an honours degree in classics, and an M.A. in 1932.
 He divided his time, for the rest of his life, between his native city and Assynt in the Scottish Highlands.
+In 1940 he married Isabel Munro, and the couple had two children.

 During the Second World War MacCaig registered as a conscientious objector, a move that many at the time criticised.
 Douglas Dunn has suggested that MacCaig's career later suffered as a result of his outspoken pacifism, although this is disputed.
 For the early part of his working life, he was employed as a school teacher in primary schools.
 In 1967, he was appointed Fellow in Creative Writing at Edinburgh.
 He became a reader in poetry in 1970 at the University of Stirling.
 He spent his summer holidays in Achmelvich, and Inverkirkaig, near Lochinver.

+He received a doctorate in English from the University of Stirling in 1981, an honorary doctor of letters degree from the University of Edinburgh in 1983, and an honorary doctor of laws degree from Dundee University in 1986.
+He adopted the spelling MacCaig at some point between 1946 and 1955, using this form for his published works, and the original for family and personal matters.

 His first collection, Far Cry, was published in 1943.
 He continued to publish throughout his lifetime and was prolific in the amount that he produced.
 After his death a still larger collection of unpublished poems was found.
 MacCaig often gave public readings of his work in Edinburgh and elsewhere; these were extremely popular and for many people were the first introduction to the poet.
 His life is also noteworthy for the friendships he had with a number of other Scottish poets, such as Hugh MacDiarmid and Douglas Dunn.
 He described his own religious beliefs as "Zen Calvinism", a comment typical of his half-humorous, half-serious approach to life.